saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_2_inpact_framework_v3_5.md

 The board approved.
 Week 12 target: 85/100 with first production agent deployed.

 ---
+**📍 CHECKPOINT: Understanding the Gap**

+✅ Echo assessed at 28/100—five critical infrastructure gaps blocking agent deployment
+✅ The 85/100 threshold emerged from industry research as minimum for production readiness
+✅ Two critical dimensions explained: Instant (I) needs real-time data, Permitted (P) needs dynamic ABAC
+✅ Dependencies force implementation sequence—can't build authorization on batch data
+⭐ **Next:** Deep dive into all six INPACT™ needs with Echo's transformation details

+**Reading Time Remaining:** ~22 minutes

+**Your Framework Quick Check:** If you assessed your infrastructure today, which score range would you expect: 0-30, 31-60, 61-84, or 85+?
+---

 ## Part 3: The Six Needs (4,225 words)